 Submission of a manuscript to the Journal implies that it is not under consideration for publication elsewhere and furthermore that, with the exception of review papers, it contains original work not previously published elsewhere.
 On submission, all the authors should sign a copyright transfer form attached to the Journal, which contains a statement that a manuscript is not published elsewhere.
+Once a manuscript is submitted, replacement of the manuscript is not allowed.
 Submission of a manuscript implies the transferal of copyright from the authors to the Society, in accordance for publication.